Stefaaan06/SQL-BenchmarkTool/README.md

 # SQL-BenchmarkTool

 A Java tool to benchmark an Oracle SQL server.
+Feel free to us the scripts, but credit me under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)

 [Methods Used](https://blogs.oracle.com/authors/tom-kyte)